We’ve built the world’s largest dedicated audio data set

 To teach our technology to recognise sounds, we have to expose it to real-world data.
 Quantity matters, but more importantly it is about quality, relevance and diversity.

-That is why we record these sounds ourselves either in our dedicated sound lab or through responsible data gathering initiatives.
-We have been doing this for seven years, thus developing unrivalled expertise into audio events.
+That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated sound labs or through responsible data gathering initiatives.
+We have been doing this for seven years, thus developing unrivalled expertise in the sounds around us.

-We have developed a dedicated sound recognition framework.
-This provides us with the tools and ability to fuel cutting edge machine learning algorithms with real world data.
+We have developed a dedicated sound recognition framework based on ideophones, the language of sounds.
+This provides us with the tools and ability to fuel cutting-edge machine listening algorithms with real-world data.

 Artificial intelligence, everywhere

-We envision a future where omnipresent, intelligent, context-aware computing is able to better help people by responding to the sounds around us, no matter where we are.
+We envision a future where omnipresent, intelligent, context-aware computing is able to better help people by responding to the sounds around us, no matter where we are, and taking appropriate action on our behalf.

 Our sound profiles

-Our customers integrate our ai3™ software platform into a diverse range of products because of its low processor and memory requirements.
+Our customers integrate our ai3™ software platform into a diverse range of products because of its flexible architecture and scalability.

-ai3™ is capable of recognising a number of sounds from the profiles that we have taught our software to recognise (and which is growing all the time).
-To learn more about our embedded sound recognition software, click on the button below.
+ai3™ is capable of recognising a number of sounds from the profiles that we have taught it to recognise (and which is growing all the time).
+What's more, sound profiles can be deployed over-the-air, which helps our customers stay one step ahead of their competition.

 Window glass break